"Troubling Translation(s)" Graduate Student Conference

 University of Pennsylvania • February 21-22, 2020

-The University of Pennsylvania’s Center for Advanced Research in Global Communication, Program for Comparative Literature and Theory, Department of South Asia Studies, Department of Religious Studies, and South Asia Center invite graduate students of all stages to consider translation as concept, practice, and method.
+The University of Pennsylvania’s Center for Advanced Research in Global Communication, Program for Comparative Literature and Theory, Department of South Asia Studies, Department of Religious Studies, Middle East Center, and South Asia Center invite graduate students of all stages to consider translation as concept, practice, and method.
 Our discussions will be oriented around the constructive consideration of written work submitted by presenters prior to this conference.
 They will be driven by the following questions:

 - How do we move beyond the familiar conceptualization of translation as a logo-centric, singular, uni-directional event to discern its multidirectional, multiform, and processual dimensions?